Female bodybuilding: Qualifications for IFBB professional card

-In order to become an "IFBB Pro" you must first earn your IFBB Pro Card.
-In order to win a bodybuilder looking to do this must first win a regional contest weight class.
+In order to become an "IFBB Pro", one must first earn an IFBB Pro Card.
+In order to win, a bodybuilder looking to do this must first win a regional contest weight class.
 When a bodybuilder wins or places highly, they earn an invite to compete at their country's National Championships contest for that year.
 The winners of each weight class at the National Championships will then go head-to-head in a separate contest to see who is the overall Champion for the year.
 Depending on the federation, the overall Champion will be offered a pro card.
 Some federations offer Pro Cards to winners of individual weight class champions.
-This can mean that each year more than one bodybuilder may earn a Pro Card.
+This can mean that each year, more than one bodybuilder may earn a Pro Card.

 In the United States, the NPC (National Physique Committee) is affiliated with the IFBB and awards IFBB Pro Cards.
 The following competitions award IFBB Pro Cards: